 Every year around the holidays, I start to see them, the stories in my Facebook newsfeed, the posts on Twitter, Instagram, and LinkedIn all with the common theme of dread for the newly divorced.

-Some of these posts are offering support, like the one I had planned to write introducing my fans to some online courses I discovered about divorce (including one for men, by men that is not a he-man-woman-hating club).
+Some of these posts offer support, like the one I had planned to write introducing my fans to online courses I discovered about divorce (including one for men, by men that is not a “he-man” woman-hating club).

 Have you met your unknown well-wishers?

 Another young woman stopped and asked me if I was OK.
-I cannot remember for the life of me what my response was, but I imagine it was something like “no, but I will be.”
-Both of these women on this difficult day represented the unknown well-wisher.
+I cannot remember for the life of me what my response was, but I imagine it was something like, “no, but I will be.”
+On this difficult day, both women represented the unknown well-wisher.
 People we may never meet, see or hear, but they wish us well on our journey.
 In divorce, it can be difficult to recognize their existence, let alone have gratitude for them.

 If you’re getting divorced, try thinking about your unknown well-wisher and what such an individual would say to you.
 You might find it comforting.
-If you are an unknown well-wisher to someone going through a divorce, please read my note below.
+Please read my note below if you are an unknown well-wisher to someone going through a divorce.

 A Letter to Those Who Wished Me Well

 I want to thank you for holding me in your thoughts and prayers during this difficult time in my life.
 You may not know that I made it to the other side, and though it wasn’t easy to rebuild, I think I rebuilt a great life.
 I didn’t know you existed back then, and even when I started to think you might, I couldn’t see you and express my gratitude.

 If you were one of those two young women mentioned above, please know I did not give into my Snow White fear of eating apples from strangers, and your apple nourished my body and helped heal my broken spirit by providing me with the knowledge that people do in fact care about each other.